-How to Make a Gorgeous Fruit Centerpiece at Home
+How to Make Gorgeous Fruit Flowers for a DIY Edible Arrangement

-We’ve all seen some gorgeous edible arrangements in our day, but did you know that making a fruit centerpiece at home is super simple!
+We've all seen some gorgeous edible arrangements in our day, but did you know that making fruit flowers at home is super simple!
 Find out how we made this fruit decoration—no fancy tools required.

 Ever seen one of those elegant edible arrangements and thought I should be able to do that?
 I definitely have.
 After all, those fruit centerpieces are just slices of melon, some strawberries and a few skewers.
 But once I start looking into the assembly of a truly eye-catching display, I wonder how exactly I could put one all together.